radeqq007/radeqq007/README.md

 <p align="left">
 Quiet, bookworm, nerd - these are the words that describe me perfectly.
 My journey with programming started around 3 years ago with python.
-Currently, I'm mostly working with html, css, javascript and go.
+Currently, I'm mostly working with Typescript and Go.
 However, I'm open to learning new technologies.
 </p>

 <p align="left">